 Hypotheses

-In line with the original study, we hypothesized that loneliness is positively associated with loneliness.
+In line with the original study, we hypothesized that loneliness is positively associated with anthropomorphism.
 As extensions, we also predicted that free will is associated with anthropomorphism (though we did not make predictions on its direction) and that perceived controllability of targets is negatively associated with anthropomorphism.
 We note the hypotheses more specifically below:

 Replication hypotheses